mcfrith/dnarrange/README.md

 This in turn requires the [Python Imaging Library](https://pillow.readthedocs.io/) to be installed.

-* A useful option is `--rmsk1`, to show repeats, which often cause rearrangements.
+* A useful option is `-a`, to display files of genes, repeats, etc.

 Tips for viewing the pictures on a Mac: open the folder in Finder, and